-Rhinoplasty is one of the most commonly performed plastic surgery procedures performed in our practice on men and women.
-In fact, it is one of the top cosmetic surgical procedures performed yearly according to annual statistics from the American Society of Plastic Surgeons, the world’s largest organization of board certified plastic surgeons.
+Rhinoplasty is one of the most commonly performed plastic surgery procedures in our San Diego area practice for both men and women.
+In fact, it is one of the top cosmetic surgery procedures performed each year, according to the American Society of Plastic Surgeons, the world’s largest organization of board-certified plastic surgeons.
 In 2017, there were over 200,000 Americans who underwent rhinoplasty.

-At the initial consultation, I feel it is crucial to fully examine the interior of the nose usually with a headlight and surgical loupes.
-Deformities are pointed out to the patient and a surgical game plan is designed to correct both the internal airway deformities and address the aesthetic concerns.
-From my decades performing rhinoplasty, I have concluded that correcting both the internal deform.
 Did you know that a recent study confirmed what most plastic surgeons already suspected?
-That rhinoplasty often improves a patient’s nasal as well as general health?
+Rhinoplasty often improves a patient’s nasal as well as general health.
 I am often asked by prospective rhinoplasty patients if their overall health will improve following surgery.

-This study just published in Facial Plastic Surgery has provided some objective evidence for what plastic surgeons have suspected for many years: septorhinoplasty improves both the appearance and function of the nose as well as our patients’ overall confidence and nasal health.
+This study has provided some objective evidence for what plastic surgeons have suspected for many years: septorhinoplasty improves both the appearance and function of the nose as well as our patients’ overall confidence and nasal health.

 Watch Doctor and health expert Richard Chaffoo on Fox 5 San Diego.